 A beginner's guide to Trademark Registration

 Every business needs one and Amazon expects serious companies to own one if they want to register onto their Brand Registry scheme.
-But what is a trademark and how do you go about getting one?
+But what is a trademark registration and how do you go about getting one?
 Trademarking is an extremely complex subject which would require an entire subsection on this site and may also require legal advice from an Intellectual Property Lawyer (IPL).
-This blog post will only attempt to give a basic overview of why and how to register a trademark.
+This post will only attempt to give a basic overview of why and how to register a trademark.

 What is a trademark and why should I register one?